 Ages & Stages Questionnaire - Kindergarten Screening:

 Parents of incoming Kindergartners to USD 428 are asked to complete the Ages & Stages Questionnaire (ASQ).
 ASQ is a child screening/monitoring program.
-The questionnaires found at the links below are screening tools that will provide a quick check of your child’s development.
+The questionnaires found at the links below are screening tools that will provide a quick check of your child’s development and ensure our kindergarten classrooms are ready to meet the needs and learning goals of our students this Fall.
 The information you supply will help reveal your child’s strengths, uncover any areas of concern, and determine if there are resources or services that may be useful for your child or family.

-We would like you to complete the questionnaire by click on the link(s) for the building your child will be attending in the fall of 2019.
+We would like you to complete the questionnaire by clicking on the link(s) for the building your child will be attending.
 You will be directed to a welcome page for your building, and then the link to the survey.
 Please try the activities on the questionnaire with your child and record what you see and any concerns you’d like to share.

-The purpose for collecting this information is two-fold.
+The purpose of collecting this information is two-fold.

 Ages & Stages Questionnaire Links:

-Below, please select the link for the school your child will attend in the Fall of 2019.
+Below, please select the link for the school your child will attend.

 What will these assessments tell us?